kirillsimin/mithril-weather/README.md

 ## Usage

 1. Clone or download this repository to your local machine.
+   - Optionally, you can use an online tool such as https://www.online-python.com/

 2. Run the script using a terminal or command prompt:
    ```bash
    python weather.py